-The “Threatened” series represents the global threat to our natural environment including our human population.
-When I began the mask assemblages, the EPA had launched its attack on protections that included national parks, water, and creatures such as butterflies and bees.
-The US is now alone in the world refusing to sign the Paris Climate Agreement.
-US science deniers make and implement policy despite Mother Nature’s warnings with record-breaking rising temperatures, hurricanes, and wildfires.
-I was almost finished with the mask “Bye, Bye Beez” when we had to evacuate our home in Santa Rosa because of the wildfires rapidly sweeping across Northern California.
-These are the largest wildfires our country has ever known with acres and acres of devastation.
-While evacuated, my husband Ken and I walked along a wildlife trail in San Rafael, CA. on a sunny, non-smoky day.
+The “Threatened” series represents the global threat to our natural environment and human population.
+I began the mask assemblages to shine a light on the EPA’s attack on protections that included land, water, air, and creatures such as butterflies and bees.
+The US is alone in the world refusing to sign the Paris Climate Agreement.
+Science deniers recklessly make and implement government policy despite Mother Nature’s warnings with record-breaking rising temperatures, hurricanes, and wildfires.
+I was almost finished with the mask “Bye Bye Beez” when we were ordered to evacuate our home in Santa Rosa because of the wildfires rapidly sweeping across Northern California.
+While waiting to learn if our home would survive, my husband Ken and I walked along a wildlife trail in San Rafael, California on a sunny, non-smoky day.
 I was compelled to make visages with the natural materials at hand.
 It was freeing to work in this temporal manner…to let the winds and the weather alter my art after I left.
 I needed to divest myself of attachment to tangible things.
 The only records of this site art are the photos I took.
-When we returned safely to our home, I walked familiar paths and beaches to continue to work in this spontaneous way…inviting nature to present anthropomorphic images to me.
-Before I created the mask “Inferno”, I was compelled to roam the burn sites to see and smell the ash.
+When we returned safely to our home, I walked familiar paths and beaches to continue to work in this spontaneous way—inviting nature to present anthropomorphic images to me.
+Before I created the mask “Inferno” I was compelled to roam acres of burn sites to see and smell the ash.
 I need to be a witness and record on camera the ghost-like images as evidence of the once normal lives there.

 The constructed masks are created mainly from recycled materials and acrylic paint.
-The on-site art is assembled from a gathering of nearby natural detritus.
-The resulting photo images are printed from a high-quality desktop printer using archival paper and inks.
+They are roughly human head size.
+The on-site art is assembled from nearby natural detritus.
+The photo records are printed from a high-quality desktop printer using archival paper and ink.